Essential guide to business telephone and mobile numbers UK

 Freephone numbers0800 and 0808Freephone numbers are completely free to call from a landline or mobileCustomers are more likely to get in touch because they won’t be chargedYou must foot the bill for all received phone calls (around 1.5p per minute, per call)

-Local rate numbers0845The caller always pays their set local charge (up to around 7p per minute)
+Local rate number0845The caller always pays their set local charge (up to around 7p per minute), as well as an access charge set by the phone company

 Customers won’t have to pay over and above what they’re used to